 But budgetary watchdogs take a different perspective.
 Eileen McAnneny, president of the Massachusetts Taxpayers Foundation, said she understands the impulse to help retailers.
 But, she said, "From a budget standpoint, it's harder to justify."
 McAnneny argued that the sales generated by the tax holiday would have happened anyway, just at a different time.

 Eileen McAnneny, president of the business-backed Massachusetts Taxpayers Foundation, said from a budgetary standpoint the sales tax holiday “is getting increasingly more difficult to justify, given the [state’s] structural deficit” and funding levels remaining essentially static for most parts of state government.

 By Gerry Tuoti and Marc Larocque, Taunton Daily Gazette

-Carolyn Ryan, assistant director of policy and research at the Massachusetts Taxpayers Foundation, said that while local meals tax revenue typically makes up a small percentage of local budgets, it can still be important.
-“It has been an important factor in the recession and recovery when it filled in cuts to state aid,” she said.
+Carolyn Ryan, assistant director of policy and research at the Massachusetts Taxpayers Foundation, said that while local meals tax revenue typically makes up a small percentage of local budgets, it can be important.